navzam/token-store-multi-service-sample/README.md

 ```

 > NOTE: The sample uses an in-memory session for simplicity, but this is not an appropriate implementation for production.

+> NOTE: [GDPR support in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/gdpr?view=aspnetcore-2.2) includes a cookie consent feature that users must accept before "non-essential" cookies will work.
+For simplicity, the sample marks the session cookie (which is necessary for security and not used for tracking) as "essential."
+However, if you extend the sample to include session-based tracking, you should be aware of the implications.
+See the doc linked above for more info.

 As part of the login URLs to connect to services, we include a post-login redirect URL to which Token Store will redirect after the auth flow: